 Figure 6.1.3 Service integration centre

-The service integration team/centre is responsible for defining standard procedures and governing proper implementation of services.
-It works mainly with service providers and runs service integration steering group chaired by the Business Technology Operations Officer (BTOO).
+The service integration team/centre is responsible for defining standard procedures and governing the proper implementation of services.
+It works mainly with service providers and runs a service integration steering group chaired by the Business Technology Operations Officer (BTOO).

-Service integration team/centre also reports and analyses the service performance and consults development and operations teams related to continual service improvement.
+The service integration team/centre also reports and analyses the service performance and consults development and operations teams related to continual service improvement.

-When working in close co-operation with other functions, the service integration team/centre can contribute to the following objectives:
+When working in close cooperation with other functions, the service integration team/centre can contribute to the following objectives:

 Usually, in bigger organisations, a good-quality service integration can be achieved by forming a service integration centre with service integration leads for each standard procedure category and additional service integration centre experts for analysis, automation and maintenance activities.
-In smaller organisations, one person can have two roles and the service integration team can be staffed with less resources.
+In smaller organisations, one person can have two roles and the service integration team can be staffed with fewer resources.